+A masterplan will be required to inform the detailed definition and mix of uses within the site.
 A Masterplan for the whole site is to be agreed with the Council prior to submission of any planning application.
 The masterplan must be informed by, or supported by, as appropriate, site wide parameter plans, design codes or guidance, developed through engagement with the local community, be informed by use of design review where available, and assessment frameworks such as Building for a Healthy Life or similar.